3 Options for Restoring Lost Data in Google Apps

 To sum it up, Vault is built for (and is great at) legal eDiscovery, and while it can give you the ability to restore some files, the process can be limited, is pretty cumbersome and certainly misses the mark if what you’re trying to achieve is getting all of your data back to its original location intact.

-Spanning Backup for Google Apps is built specifically for restoring lost data.
+Spanning Backup for G Suite is built specifically for restoring lost data.
 Whether you’ve lost one piece of data or a whole account, Spanning Backup enables you to:

 - Restore data forever.
 As long as you have a Spanning Backup license assigned to an account, you can restore data for as far back as you have it – even if the Google account has been deleted.